Vaishnav-valsan/automated-review-rating-system/README.md

-# automated-review-rating-system
-This project aims to build an AI-powered system that can automatically analyze customer reviews and generate corresponding ratings.
-Instead of relying solely on manual ratings, this system uses natural language processing (NLP) and machine learning to understand the sentiment and content of reviews and predict a rating
+# Automated Review Rating System

+This project is about building a system that reads customer reviews and automatically gives them a rating using machine learning and natural language processing.

+## Project Structure

+- `data/` – for storing datasets
+- `notebooks/` – for Jupyter notebooks and experiments
+- `models/` – for saving trained ML models
+- `app/` – for backend code
+- `frontend/` – for the frontend interface
+- `requirements.txt` – contains the Python packages used